akovantsev/let-/README.md

 ;; reminder:
-;; :spec  does not validate `right` against :spec spec; allows only :keys declared in :spec spec at macro-expansion time ;; :conf  does not validate, or conforms `right` against :conf spec; allows only :keys declared in :conf spec + branch tabs (like s/cat).
+;; :spec  does not validate `right` against :spec spec; allows only :keys declared in :spec spec at macro-expansion time ;; :conf  does not validate, or conforms `right` against :conf spec; allows only :keys declared in :conf spec + branch tags (like s/cat).
 ;; :spec! same as :spec but validates `right` against :spec spec first.
 ;; :conf! same as :conf, but conforms `right` against :conf spec first.